NSTHEHACKER/chatbot_with-groq/README.md

 - Streamlit
 - Groq API key

-## Before install i am select the llama3 70b model if you want change the model change it in here
+## Before install i am select the llama3 70b model if you want change the model change it in here in the code

 ```bash
  chat_completion = client.chat.completions.create(
         messages=conversation,